Queatz/Parseme/README.md

 This line begins a section.

 	/*$ {expression} $*/
-This line begins a gereated section.
+This line begins a generated section.
 The result of `expression` is iterated, or if it's not iterable (should always be an integer in this case) it is wrapped in range(), and the current iteration can be accessed as the capital variable `I`.

 	/*$ $*/
 This line closes a section.